RepoScope: Leveraging Call Chain-Aware Multi-View Context for Repository-Level Code Generation

+where $\text{sim}(\cdot)$ is vector similarity (cosine similarity), $\alpha_i (i =1,2,3)$ are weighting coefficients, and the function $\phi(\cdot)$ is a monotonically increasing concave function that mitigates sensitivity to large input.
 For illustration, consider the top-right subfigure of Figure \ref{fig:overview} (b), where the number in each entity represents its similarity with the target function $f$.
 Ignoring $\alpha_i$ and $\phi(\cdot)$, each call of an entity $e$ by a function from $C_f$ increments the scores of all entities in $C_e$ by 1, added to their similarity with $f$.
 Thus, an attribute entity with similarity 0.6 (as shown) would receive a final score of 1.6.

 In summary, this algorithm computes entity scores by leveraging both repository call patterns and embedding similarity.
 Moreover, it enhances robustness by allowing entities within the same cluster to share call values (\textit{i.e.} the input of $\phi(\cdot)$).
 For example, in Figure \ref{fig:code_exp1}, if only \texttt{\_convert\_non\_cli\_args} or its callees were provided to the LLM, the model would struggle to infer that \texttt{iterate\_option\_specs} is a valid callee of the target function.
 However, because \texttt{iterate\_\\option\_specs} and \texttt{get\_option\_spec} reside in the same cluster, the former inherits the latter's call value, thereby boosting its retrieval probability.
 It is important to note that, function embedding vectors ($V_e$) are computed without dependency on function bodies, which remain unavailable prior to code generation.